-During the quarter, our U.S. Value strategies and Emerging Markets strategy experienced net client cash outflows of \$2.1 billion and \$182 million, respectively.
+For the six months ended June 30, 2015, our U.S. Mid-Cap Value and U.S. Small-Cap Value strategies have experienced net client cash outflows of \$2.3 billion and \$1.1 billion, respectively.
 Those strategies have underperformed their benchmarks over the trailing 1-, 3- and 5-year periods.
-If those strategies continue to underperform their benchmarks and client trends continue, it is expected that those strategies will continue to experience net outflows.
+If they continue to underperform their benchmarks and client trends continue, we expect they will continue to experience net outflows.

-Our Non-U.S. Growth, Global Opportunities, and High Income strategies experienced net client cash inflows during the quarter, gathering net inflows of \$955 million, \$163 million, and \$91 million, respectively.
-While our past inflow experience does not guarantee future activity, if those strategies continue to perform well against their benchmarks and client trends continue, it is expected that these strategies will continue to gather assets.
+During the six months ended June 30, 2015, our Non-U.S. Growth and Global Opportunities strategies have experienced net client cash inflows of \$2.0 billion and \$1.0 billion, respectively.
+While our past inflow experience does not guarantee future activity, if those strategies continue to perform well relative to their benchmarks and global and international strategies remain in demand, we expect that those strategies will continue to gather assets.